 Decapitated mothers, troubled executives and outraged parents: welcome to the chaotic world of Joe Dante’s Gremlins

 PG-13.
 For preteens across America I’m sure there was no sweeter sound back in the mid-1980s, and no greater disappointment.
 On the one hand, there was something deliciously taboo about the MPAA’s newly-founded rating, which states: Parents Strongly Cautioned ― some material may be inappropriate for children under 13.
-Children were still permittable if accompanied by an adult, so if you had liberal-minded parents or a cool older sibling willing to break down barriers, you could boast to all and sundry about seeing a movie that was technically unsuitable.
+Kids were still permittable if accompanied by an adult, so if you had liberal-minded parents or a cool older sibling willing to break down barriers, you could boast to all and sundry about seeing a movie that was technically unsuitable.
 If, however, you had the kind of parents who did things by the letter of the law and were unwilling to take any chances regarding violent or risqué content, you were pretty much handed a jail sentence.

 Growing up in the UK, there was no PG-13 certificate.
 Instead we had U – suitable for all, PG – Parental Guidance, 15 and 18.
 It wasn’t until August 1st 1989 that the dreaded 12 certificate was introduced.
 Man, how I resented the 12 rating as a seven-year-old!
-For one thing, it ended my dreams of seeing Batman thanks to Tim Burton’s darkening of the superhero genre that summer, a director who was initially considered to direct Gremlins.
+For one thing, it ended my dreams of seeing Batman thanks to Tim Burton’s darkening of the superhero genre that summer, a filmmaker who was initially considered to direct Gremlins.
 It also prevented me from seeing Young Guns II: Blaze of Glory ― no big loss in hindsight, but absolutely devastating back then.
 Just imagine my reaction when I was forced to see comedy sequel Three Men and a Little Lady instead.
 My friends and I were in uproar (though I secretly adored the movie, renting it several times the following year, and I’m almost positive each of them did too).
 The original Young Guns was one of my absolute favourite movies back then, and I had already become desensitised to the likes of Fred Krueger by the time I was seven.
 I’d survived a physically repugnant child killer with razors for fingers, surely I could survive a cowboy movie without any serious repercussions to my mental health.

 Gremlins, a movie that directly contributed to the establishment of the PG-13 rating, was before my time cinema-wise, but in England it was lumbered with a 15 rating.
 This wasn’t your typical festive movie, but with none other than Steven Spielberg having creative control over the project, his name plastered all over the press material, you best believe that kids were queuing up to see the latest film from the man who had brought us Jaws, Raiders of the Lost Ark and E.T. the Extra-Terrestrial.

 Gremlins was also a Christmas movie released during the Christmas holidays, which didn’t help matters.
-In the US, the movie’s release was pushed forwards as Warner Brothers lacked a summer blockbuster to compete with the likes of Beverly Hills Cop, Ghostbusters and Indiana Jones and the Temple of Doom ― the latter also directly responsible for the creation of the PG-13 rating ― which meant that hype for the movie and the controversy surrounding it had reached fever pitch by the time of the UK release on December 7th 1984.
+In the US, the movie’s release was pushed forward as Warner Brothers lacked a summer blockbuster to compete with the likes of Beverly Hills Cop, Ghostbusters and Indiana Jones and the Temple of Doom ― the latter also directly responsible for the creation of the PG-13 rating ― which meant that hype for the movie and the controversy surrounding it had reached fever pitch by the time of its UK release on December 7th 1984.
 In June, a heavily cut version of The Temple of Doom had been released with a PG rating.
 As for Gremlins, it would be a long wait for anyone under the age of 15 to find out exactly what all the fuss was about.

 Kate Beringer: You say you hate Washington’s Birthday or Thanksgiving and nobody cares, but you say you hate Christmas and people treat you like you’re a leper.